swthemathwiz/pi-standoff-mount/README.md

 ## Introduction

-This is a 3D-printable [OpenSCAD](https://openscad.org/) wall mount with stand offs for the [Raspberry Pi](https://www.raspberrypi.org/) Standard (85.6 mm × 56.5 mm) form factor (models 2B/3B/3B+/4B).
+This is a 3D-printable [OpenSCAD](https://openscad.org/) mount with stand offs for the [Raspberry Pi](https://www.raspberrypi.org/) Standard (85.6 mm × 56.5 mm) form factor (models 2B/3B/3B+/4B).
 It is a very simple alternative to a full case that is simple and quick to print and install.